VolksEEG/VolksEEG/README.md

 Open-source designs will democratize medical devices, resulting in substantially lower prices.
-While relatively few companies have the ability to design devices which meet regulatory standards, many more can manufacture them.
+While relatively few companies have the ability to *design* devices which meet regulatory standards, many more can manufacture them.
 A verified design can be adopted by multiple vendors who otherwise would not be able to develop devices, and competition reduces pricing.
-Open-source designs will also enable poorer countries and NGOs to manufacture their own devices, cutting out costs due to middle-men.
+Open-source designs will also enable poorer countries and NGOs to manufacture their own devices, cutting out costs added by middle-men.

 # Why an EEG machine?